NREL/mobility_landscape/README.md

 These are the steps to go through to upload a new entry:

-1. After opening a pull request to landscape.yml, add a new entry within this file.
+1. After opening a fork to landscape.yml, add a new entry within this file.
 Follow the order and format of previous entries.
+See [Filters] (#filters) for questions on the what the filters.
 1. Please search through the existing Categories and Subcategories before considering to add a new one.
 Generally speaking, a new subcategory is not created unless mulitple examples could exist within that subcategory.
 1. Survey the filter list to understand the different options available for each variable.
 Please ensure to follow the same formatting as other entries in the landscape.
 If none of the filter options fit your entry, add a new variable option.
 1. Please ensure that you additionally add a logo to your new entry as well, see [Logos](#logos)
+1. Once everything is running within your fork, submit a pull request.

 * We are unlikely to create a new category for products/projects as we'd rather find the best home with the current options.
 * We are generally not including commercial versions of open source software.
 The exception is that we are showing all Certified Kubernetes implementations.